• Skip to main content

 Other Gutter Cleaning Methods

-If this doesn’t sound like fun, there are a couple of other ways to keep you gutters cleaned.
+If this doesn’t sound like fun, there are a couple of other ways to keep your gutters cleaned.

 Mesh Guards and Plastic Covers

 You can buy covers and guards for your gutters that will allow water to pass while keeping leaves and gunk out.
-There is the expense and hassle of installation involved, but this is an easy DIY job for a weekend.
+The expense and hassle of installation are involved, but this is an easy DIY job for a weekend.

 Use a blower

 I don’t recommend this method.
 Climbing up on a ladder with a heavy leaf blower pushing me around doesn’t sound like a good idea.
-If your life insurance premiums are paid up, go for it.
+But, if your life insurance premiums are paid up, go for it.

 If you do this, start at the downspouts and blow away from them to keep them from getting clogged.
-Curved attachments are available that focus the blown air and give you a longer reach.
-I have not used these so I can’t vouch for their effectiveness.
+Curved attachments are available that focus the blown air and give you a more extended reach.
+However, I have not used these, so I can’t vouch for their effectiveness.

 Curved Spraying Wands

-You can buy an extension to your pressure washer that has a curved an angled spray head (check price on Amazon).
+You can buy an extension to your pressure washer that has a curved an angled spray head.

-Depending on your roof height this may help with cleaning your gutters if you don’t have a ladder or you can’t reach them with the ladder you have available.
-This won’t flush out all of the bigger limbs and what not that are wedged in tight.
+Depending on your roof height, this may help clean your gutters if you don’t have a ladder or can’t reach them with the ladder you have available.
+However, this won’t flush out all of the bigger limbs and whatnot wedged in tight.

 Hiring it Done

-Costs can increase for 3-story homes to cover the increased risk and difficulty.
+Costs will increase for 2-story homes to cover the increased risk and difficulty.

 —

 Cleaning your gutters isn’t a task that is as satisfying as looking at a freshly mowed lawn.
-But nevertheless, it is an important maintenance routine that must be handled if you want to protect your home from the damages of excess water.
+But nevertheless, it is a vital maintenance routine that must be handled if you want to protect your home from the damages of excess water.

 2